 - Manti-La Sal National Forest, Utah and Colorado - Surrounded by La Sal and Abajo Mountain ranges, you can hone your photography skills as you hike through this stunning forest.
 Adventurous visitors also have opportunities to mountain climb.

-- Moab, Colorado - Located nearby Arches National Park and known for its beautiful views of the Colorado River and unique geological formations, the charming city of Moab is the home to the Moab Museum of Film and Western Heritage, Moab Giants Dinosaur Park, and Dead Horse Point State Park.
+- Moab, Utah - Located nearby Arches National Park and known for its beautiful views of the Colorado River and unique geological formations, the charming city of Moab is the home to the Moab Museum of Film and Western Heritage, Moab Giants Dinosaur Park, and Dead Horse Point State Park.

 - McInnis Canyons National Conservation Area, Fruita - This area is home to many jaw-dropping natural wonders, and offers fantastic opportunities for hiking, wildlife watching and photography.

 - White River National Forest, Colorado - A world-famous idyllic recreation destination which is home to the popular Maroon Bells and Hanging Lake, 11 ski resorts, 10 peaks over 14,000 feet, and eight wilderness areas.

 - Arapaho and Roosevelt National Forests, Denver - Visitors of all ages can enjoy hiking trails of various difficulties and opportunities for hiking, biking, camping and fishing.

 - Rocky Mountain National Park, Colorado - One of the most visited mountains in the USA with the majestic scenery of snow-capped peaks and lush valleys.
 Some trails might require reservations due to the popularity of the location, so make sure to check before you visit!

 - Glenwood Caverns Adventure Park, Glenwood Springs - "America's Only Mountaintop Theme Park" is the home to the fascinating cavern system where you can explore the underground landscape and enjoy rides.
 There is something for everyone in this adventure park.